- What Is Apple Keynote (Software)?

 - element animations

-When you click on a slide in the slide overview menu on your left, any animation you'll add will affect the transition between slides.
+When you click on a slide in the slide overview menu on your left, any animation you'll add affects the transition between slides.

 While if you click an element in your slide, it'll affect the animation of the element in your slide.
 For example, you can do this to animate a chart in the slide.